berops/claudie/docs/input-manifest/input-manifest.md

   List of loadbalancer clusters the Kubernetes clusters may use.

-## Provider [NEEDS REWORK]
+## Provider Spec

 Collection of data defining a used cloud provider, like Hetzner or GCP.

 - `name`

-  Name of the provider.
+  Name of the provider spec.
 Used as a reference further in the input manifest.

 - `credentials`